Plan S Compliance

 Lastly, ACM is utilizing part of this Hybrid OA Fund to underwrite the launch of new Gold OA journals, as well as to transition existing ACM journals to a pure Gold OA model.
 Where we have fully transitioned the hybrid model to 100 percent OA for our Gold OA publications, we have eliminated subscriptions entirely.

-ACM is proud to be a part of Plan S, and our 2022 transformative OA journal performance is reported below.
+ACM is proud to be a part of Plan S, and our 2023 transformative OA journal performance is reported below.
 ACM is committed to a sustainable path to Open Access publication, a path which we continue to forge through the spread of our innovative ACM Open program.
-With 675 ACM Open partner institutions and numerous ongoing conversations with potential new partners worldwide, the ACM Open program is enabling a true transformation of ACM’s publications.
+With over 1,340 ACM Open partner institutions and numerous ongoing conversations with potential new partners worldwide, the ACM Open program is enabling a true transformation of ACM’s publications.

-Across ACM’s Transformative Journals, the open access penetration rate has grown from just 9% in 2020 to 18% in 2021, and 29% in 2022.
-Notable highlights in the 2022 figures include Proceedings of the ACM on Computer Graphics and Interactive Techniques (PACMCGIT) at 55% OA article share, ACM Transactions on Quantum Computing (TQC) at 41%, ACM Transactions on Graphics (TOG) at 114 OA articles representing 40% of articles published in the journal, ACM Transactions on Reconfigurable Technology and Systems (TRETS) and Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT) both at 38%, and Proceedings of the ACM on Human-Computer Interaction (PACMHCI) with 203 OA articles representing 34% of articles published in the journal.
+Across ACM’s Transformative Journals, the open access penetration rate has grown from just 9% in 2020 to 18% in 2021, 29% in 2022, and 39% in 2023.
+Notable highlights in the 2023 figures include ACM Transactions on Interactive Intelligent Systems (TiiS) at 59% OA share; ACM Transactions on Database Systems (TODS) and ACM Transactions on Quantum Computing (TQC) both at 58%; ACM Transactions on Applied Perception (TAP) and ACM Transactions on Recommender Systems (TORS) both at 53%; Proceedings of the ACM on Networking (PACMNET) at 50%; Proceedings of the ACM on Human-Computer Interaction (PACMHCI) at 191 OA articles representing 45% of articles published in the journal; and ACM Transactions on Graphics (TOG) at 119 OA articles representing 44% of articles published in the journal.
 However, with relatively small journals, there will inevitably be variation in the open access share from year to year.

 ACM’s OA papers overwhelmingly outperformed their paywalled counterparts in our transformative journals.
-Particular standouts were ACM Computing Surveys with average downloads of 5378 per article in 2022 for OA papers vs. 1675 for non-OA; ACM Transactions on Quantum Computing with 4709 for OA papers vs. 361 for non-OA; ACM Transactions on the Web with 3360 for OA vs. 345 for non-OA; and ACM Transactions on Computer-Human Interaction with 2210 for OA vs. 909 for non-OA.
+Particular standouts were ACM Computing Surveys (CSUR) with average downloads of 3684 per article for OA papers published in 2023 vs. 1208 for non-OA; ACM Transactions on Recommender Systems (TORS) with 1980 for OA vs. 477 for non-OA; and ACM Transactions on Computer-Human Interaction (TOCHI) with 1573 for OA vs. 653 for non-OA.
 It is probably too early to assess the impact of OA on citations in our transformative journals.
-However, a few initial positive indicators come from ACM Computing Surveys with average citations per article to date for OA articles of 10.09 vs. 5.05 for non-OA; ACM Transactions on Multimedia Computing, Communications, and Applications with 7.46 average citations for OA articles vs. 3.58 for non-OA; and ACM Transactions on Internet of Things with 3.38 average citations for OA articles vs. 1.19 for non-OA.

-ACM is confident that our OA growth trajectory will continue strongly and responsibly towards our goal of a full flip to open access, currently anticipated to occur around January 2026.
+ACM is confident that our OA growth trajectory will continue strongly and responsibly towards our goal of a full transition to open access, currently anticipated to occur on 31 December 2025.
 As a global publisher, ACM is committed to providing a high-quality publishing venue for all researchers worldwide.
-We are proud of our 2022 transformative agreement with EIFL, and we are close to signing a similar agreement with Research4Life, key initiatives to enable authors from low- and middle-income countries, especially in the global south, to publish their articles OA with ACM at no charge.
+We are proud of our collaborations with EIFL and Research4Life, key initiatives to enable authors from low- and middle-income countries, especially in the global south, to publish their articles OA with ACM at no charge.
 Since certain regions are at different stages of their journey to open access, ACM continues to work closely with libraries, policy makers, and researchers around the world to ensure increasing adoption of the ACM Open model as we progress towards a fully OA future.

 2022 ACM Open Access Journal Article Calculations